No matter how careful you’re with your garments someday they’ll eventually wear out and leave a hole.

 Though this depends on size and fabric type, you can make your piece of clothing look presentable again.

 Whenever you developed a hole you don’t always have to buy a new one, with few simple steps which we’ll share in this article you can fix it right away with hand stitching or a sewing machine if you have one.

-You just need the basic knowledge on how to wield your needle, thimble and a thread.
+You just need the basic knowledge on how to wield your needle, thimble, and thread.

-If you want to make your hole repair look perfect you have to find matching thread to your piece of clothing.
+If you want to make your hole repair look perfect you have to find a matching thread for your piece of clothing.